Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

-\emph{Impact of spin-orbit interactions --} Unlike the Hamiltonian of infinite dense matter, the Hamiltonian of finite nuclei incorporates terms proportional to the derivative of isoscalar (vector) densities, primarily arising from spin-orbit interactions.
+\emph{Impact of spin-orbit interactions --} Unlike the Hamiltonian of infinite nuclear matter, the Hamiltonian of finite nuclei incorporates terms proportional to the derivative of isoscalar (isovector) densities, primarily arising from spin-orbit interactions.
 The impact of spin-orbit interactions on single-particle spectra and the charge distributions of various neutron-rich isotopes has been acknowledged and discussed in prior studies \cite{Reinhard:1995zz,Horowitz:2012we}.
 However, the isospin-dependent spin-orbit interactions are not well constrained, in comparison with other interactions constrained by isobaric analog states (IAS) \cite{roca2018nuclear} and mirror nuclei \cite{sagawa2024qcd}.
-Considering that the values of $F_\mathrm{ch}$ and $F_\mathrm{W}$ measured in both PREX and CREX are approximately the same, leading to a $\Delta F$ that is roughly one order of magnitude smaller, the influence of spin-orbit terms may play crucial roles in determining the distribution of points of ${\Delta F^{Ca48}, \Delta F^{Pb208}}$.
-For the first time (as far as we are aware), we investigate the influence of spin-orbit interactions on both $\Delta F^{Ca48}$ and $\Delta F^{Pb208}$ across a very large parameter space encompassing both RMF and Skyrme parameterizations.
-This investigation is based on the posterior distribution incorporating constraints from both PREX and CREX measurements.
+Since the weak charge form factor $F_W$ and the charge form factor $F_{ch}$ for $^{208}\mathrm{Pb}$ and $^{48}\mathrm{Ca}$ are very close in value, the resulting difference $\Delta F = F_W - F_{ch}$ is relatively small—roughly one order of magnitude smaller than $F_\mathrm{W}$ and $F_\mathrm{ch}$.
+As a result, the influence of spin-orbit interactions becomes crucial in accurately determining the distribution of $\{\Delta F_{^{48}\mathrm{Ca}}, \Delta F_{^{208}\mathrm{Pb}}\}$ in our study.
+For the first time (as far as we are aware), we investigate the influence of spin-orbit interactions on both $\Delta F^{\mathrm{Ca}48}$ and $\Delta F^{\mathrm{Pb}208}$ across a very large parameter space encompassing both RMF and Skyrme parameterizations.
+This investigation is based on the posterior distribution incorporating constraints from PREX-2/CREX measurements.

 The spin-orbit interactions in Skyrme models are written as,